Komárom-Esztergom County: Politics

-The Komárom-Esztergom County Council, elected at the 2014 local government elections, is made up of 15 counselors, with the following party composition:
+The Komárom-Esztergom County Council, elected at the 2024 local government elections, is made up of 15 counselors, with the following party composition:

 Presidents of the General Assembly

 Municipalities

-Komárom-Esztergom County has 1 urban county, 11 towns, 3 large villages and 61 villages.
+Komárom-Esztergom County has 2 urban counties, 10 towns, 3 large villages and 61 villages.

 The county is ranked second in terms of population density among counties in Hungary: 66% of people live in towns.